 Has the Lead Agency chosen to implement tiered reimbursement or differential rates?

-Effective Date: 10/01/2021 No. Yes.
+□ No. Yes.
 If yes, identify below any tiered or differential rates, and at a minimum, indicate the process and basis used for determining the tiered rates, including if the rates were based on the MRS or an ACF pre-approved alternative methodology.
 Check and describe all that apply. a.
-This option should not be selected if the answer above is "Yes" -- Tiered or differential rates are not implemented.
+This option should not be selected if the answer above is "Yes" Tiered or differential rates are not implemented.
 Describe: b.
 Differential rate for non-traditional hours.
 Describe: c.
 Differential rate for children with special needs, as defined by the state/territory.

-Describe: A child who meets the definition of disability and who is attending a Quality Rating Improvement System (QRIS) provider will be eligible to receive an additional 10% of the state max rate. d.
-Differential rate for infants and toddlers.
-Note: Do not check if the Lead Agency has a different base rate for infants/toddlers with no separate bonus or addon.
+A child who meets the definition of disability and who is attending a Quality Rating Improvement System (QRIS) provider will be eligible to receive an additional 10% of the state max rate.

-e.
+Agency has a different base rate for infants/toddlers with no separate bonus or add-on.
+Describe: e.
 Differential rate for school-age programs.
-Note: Do not check if the Lea Agency has a different base rate for school-age children with no separate add-on.
+Note: Do not check if the Lead Agency has a different base rate for school-age children with no separate bonus or add-on.
+Describe: f.

-escribe:

-f.
 Differential rate for higher quality, as defined by the state/territory.

-g.
+Describe: g.
 Other differential rates or tiered rates.

-escribe:
+Describe: